fostercm/PyEnsembleCNN/README.md

-# Dynamic CNN Ensemble Framework
+# PyEnsembleCNN: A dynamic CNN ensembling framework for PyTorch
 A PyTorch Implementation of Self-Learning CNN Ensembles with Integrated Visualization

 ## Key Features